DuqueDeTuring/books2explore/readme.md

 - Art of Software Security Assessment, The: Identifying and Preventing Software Vulnerabilities	Art of Software Security Assessment, The: Identifying and Preventing Software Vulnerabilities by John McDonald, Mark Down (Kindle Edition)
 - Artifacts of Thinking: Reading Hannah Arendt's Denktagebuch by Roger Berkowitz
 - Artificial Intelligence: A Guide for Thinking Humans	Artificial Intelligence: A Guide for Thinking Humans by Melanie Mitchell (Hardcover)
+- Assembly Codes: The Logistics of Media.
+Matthew Hockenberry (Editor)
 - Assessment and Control of Software Risks	Assessment and Control of Software Risks by Capers Jones (Hardcover)
 - Aspiration: The Agency of Becoming, Agnes Callard
 - Atamazon.com$0.00	1	0